asbjornu/developer.swedbankpay.com/_includes/settlement-reconciliation.md

    transaction number and is returned from Swedbank Pay after you have created the transaction).

-A credit card transaction is made when you either make a capture or a reversal.
+A card transaction is made when you either make a capture or a reversal.
 In the input data for making a capture, you will set the `payeeReference`.
 The unique value of this field is the same as the field called `OrderID` in the reconciliation file.